The mangoes at my Atenas rental home are keeping me awake

 Today’s lesson: Wherever you want to live, in an Atenas rental home or one you purchased, you’ll have to adjust to your environment, the environment will not adjust to you.

+This blog was originally from September 2016 and updated in 2019.
 Watch out for our next blogs.
 And in the meanwhile, if you decide to purchase a home in Atenas, or anywhere else in the Central Valley, contact us please, we’d appreciate your business.

 If you like this blog, subscribe to my newsletter by clicking the banner below.